-- Mari Hurley (Chairperson, Board member)

-- Frank Daly (Chairman of the Board)

-- Michael Wall (Board member)

-- Conor O'Kelly (Chief Executive, NTMA and ex-officio Board member)
+- Mari Hurley (Chairperson, Board member) - Aidan Williams (Chairperson of the Board) appointed 16 January 2020 - Michael Wall (Board member) - Conor O'Kelly (Chief Executive, NTMA and ex-officio Board member)

-The following member resigned from the Committee in 2018:
+The following member resigned from the Committee:

-Brian McEnery (former Board member) resigned December 2018, on his retirement from the Board
+• Frank Daly (former Board member) resigned December 2019, on his retirement as Chairman of the Board.

-The Committee met on four occasions in 2018.
+The Committee met on three occasions in 2019.

-Without prejudice to the role of the NTMA as employer of the NAMA Officers, the NAMA Board is responsible for NAMA's overall Remuneration Policy and any performance related pay/retention and redundancy schemes for NAMA officers and is guided in its responsibilities by the advice and recommendations of the NAMA Remuneration Committee.
+Without prejudice to the role of the NTMA as employer of the NAMA Officers, the NAMA Board is responsible for NAMA's overall Remuneration Policy and any performance related pay/ retention and redundancy schemes for NAMA officers and is guided in its responsibilities by the advice and recommendations of the NAMA Remuneration Committee.